 All three versions must address the same learning objective.
 Format each to fit on one A4 page."

 Review the output.
 Print the three versions.
-Distribute based on your assessment of where each pupil is with this specific topic.
+Distribute based on your assessment of where each learner is with this specific topic.
 After the lesson, note what worked and what needed adjusting.
 That single lesson gives you enough information to decide whether AI differentiation is worth scaling across your teaching.

 Further Reading